iCliniq Logo

 Any cancerous liver lesion will progressively increase in size.
 Even slow-growing metastatic neuroendocrine in liver is usually stage 4 neuroendocrine tumor.

 Also, you have no weight loss, poor appetite, and your liver parameters in blood test are normal.
 Also, colonoscopy and gastroscopies are normal (there was no need to go for endoscopy).
+So, relax and do not worry at all.
+But keep following up with the hepatologist for these hemangiomas.
+Internet search information will confuse you.
+If any questions, contact me for free for one more time in the next few days.

 Patient's Query

-Thank you doctor,
+Thank you for the reply.

 I have a poor appetite when I start worrying about metastases but other than that my weight has been the same, actually increased since last year.
 My serotonin levels were also fine.
 I just stay worried because I am a male and hemangiomas normally are for females so having so many of them is just really worrisome that they are missing something and why do I have them, but as time goes by it gets easier.
-I do see where up to 20 % of the population can have them but do not get screened.
+I do see where up to 20 percent of the population can have them but do not get screened.
 So, they never know.
 I still get the intermittent right side pain some days so it is a constant reminder.
 I had never contacted an oncologist though and so to hear that is refreshing as I just hear from my regular doctor and liver doctor that the average total life span of stage 4 metastatic cancer is about 8.7 months untreated, (not years like I said above sorry) and I am going on 15 months now.
 So, I would be dead or in bad condition, but I am still working out and working every day.
 Also, my complete blood workups would surely show at least one enzyme or tumor marker off or blood cell counts off I would think.
 Just the anxiety wears me down.
-Thanks again.

 Hello,